GSA/Crowdsource-Testing-USDA_FSIS/README.md

 If the links do not work, you may not be able to access Google Docs.

-If that is the case send me a mail and I will send you the documents.
+If that is the case send me an email and I will send you the documents.

 <B>=== Mobile_Testing_101.docx ===<B>